The Writers’ Route along the new SS640

 MONTEDORO (CL)

-Part of the Caltanissetta district, the municipality of Montedoro is the birthplace of Angelo Petyx and Louise Hamilton Caico, two prominent figures in the Sicilian literary scene who feature along the Writers’ Trail.
-Petyx (Montedoro 1912–1997) was a writer, poet, anti-fascist and partisan, best known for his novel The Occupied Mine, which refers to the local Nadurello Mine, adjacent to the Zolfara Museum (dedicated to him); Caico (Nice, 1861–1927), on the other hand, was an Anglo-Irish noblewoman who lived in the village for over sixteen years, in what is now the House-Museum, and was the author of Sicilian Ways and Days and a substantial photographic archive.
+Part of the Caltanissetta area, the municipality of Montedoro is the birthplace of Angelo Petyx and Louise Hamilton Caico, two important figures in the Sicilian literary scene who feature along the Writers’ Route.
+Petyx (Montedoro 1912–1997) was a writer, poet, anti-fascist and partisan, best known for his novel The Occupied Mine, which refers to the local Nadurello Mine, adjacent to the Zolfara Museum (dedicated to him); Caico (Nice, 1861–1927), on the other hand, was an Anglo-Irish noblewoman who lived in the village for over sixteen years, in what is now the House-Museum; she was the author of *Sicilian Ways and Days* and left behind a substantial photographic archive.

 CALTANISSETTA